Ground Level

-Ground Level was an Australian-based electronic music performance and production duo: David John Walker (Melbourne, Victoria, Australia) and Jean-Marie Guilfoil (Madison, Wisconsin, United States).
+Ground Level were an Australian electronic music performance and production duo consisting og David John Walker (born in Melbourne, Victoria, Australia) and Jean-Marie Guilfoil (born in Madison, Wisconsin, United States).
 Their single, "Dreams of Heaven" was an underground dance club release which peaked at No. 54 on the mainstream UK Singles Chart in January 1993.
 They released an album, New Moon in 1995.